Skip to main content

 Four-layer architecture: the lower you go, the more concrete — but the less capable of handling new situations

 Why bother distinguishing these three layers?
-Because most of what people give Agents falls into one of two categories: either theory-level (too abstract — the Agent doesn’t know how to execute) or method-level (too specific — breaks down in new situations).
-What’s missing is the methodology in between, and methodology is exactly what enables an Agent to make reasonable judgments when facing situations it’s never seen before.
+Because most of what people give Agents tends to fall into either theory-level or method-level material.
+Theory-level material is too abstract, so the Agent doesn’t know how to execute.
+Method-level material is too specific, so the Agent gets lost when it hits an undefined new situation.
+What is rarely handed to the Agent is the middle layer: methodology.
+And methodology is exactly what enables an Agent to make reasonable judgments when facing situations it has never seen before.

 A Monitoring System That Reported “All Clean”